blackflux/object-scan/README.md

 ### Search Context

 A context can be passed into a search invocation as a second parameter.
-It is available in all functions and can be used to manage state across a search invocation without having to recompile the search.
+It is available in all callbacks and can be used to manage state across a search invocation without having to recompile the search.

 By default all matched keys are returned from a search invocation.